All Articles

 Obviously, natural disasters can prove costly for insurance companies.
 These catastrophic loss events incur cleanup costs, as well as rebuilding and replacement costs.
 Natural disasters have happened with increased frequency over the last few years, leading to significant losses for homeowners and insurers alike.

 Yet some homeowners aren’t just being hit with higher rates, either.
 In areas that have experienced costly catastrophic events, insurance may be harder to get in the first place.
-Major insurance companies have stopped offering homeowners insurance policies in some areas because allowed rates are not high enough to cover the expense of rebuilding or replacing.
+Major insurance companies have stopped offering homeowners insurance policies in some areas because the allowed rates are not high enough to cover the expense of rebuilding or replacing.

 In addition to Texas, other states frequently cited as presenting challenges to purchasing property insurance include Florida, Louisiana, California, New York and Colorado.